tfabris/BlueGigaEmpeg/README.md

 from your computer to the Arduino's USB connector, which is the USB-B connector accessible on the outside of the BlueGigaEmpeg casing.
-Once connected, a USB-serial port will appear as a device on your computer through the FTDI UART chip built into the Arduino.
-Installing device drivers for the FTDI chip may be needed, but likely this has already been done for the step ["Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino"](#compile-and-upload-the-latest-version-of-bluegigaempegino-to-the-arduino).
+Once connected, a USB-serial port will appear as a device on your computer through the UART chip built into the Arduino.
+Installing device drivers for the UART chip may be needed, but likely this has already been done for the step ["Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino"](#compile-and-upload-the-latest-version-of-bluegigaempegino-to-the-arduino).

 When connected to the Arduino debug serial port, you can use these kinds of